algosup/2023-2024-project-3-virtual-processor-team-2/documents/QA/test_plan.md

 ---

 #### 3.3.3.
 Collaborative Testing Sessions
 To obtain a better overview of the project, a collaboration with other teams' Quality Assurance was set up.
 This collaboration enables the teams to have an external view of the product and simply identify errors and bugs.
 The main advantage of this collaboration is to have several points of view on the same situation and to see or share new working methods.
+All the meetings' content will be written back in the [meetings reports](./meetings_reports.md) file.<br>
 A meeting with the Software Engineers of the team 2 will be planned the day after each collaborative testing session.

 ##### 3.3.3.1.
 Session Scope